How can we help?

 • Chapter 15: Bankruptcy Type to Work with Cross-Border Insolvency

 Chapter 7 and Chapter 13 bankruptcy are the most common.
-When most people hear the term 'bankrupt.,' they are most likely to thinking of Chapter 7 bankruptcy.
+When most people hear the term 'bankrupt.,' they are most likely thinking of Chapter 7 bankruptcy.

 To declare bankruptcy, a petition must be filed with the courts with a list of included debt obligations.
 The debtor can choose to reaffirm a debt, which means they choose to keep paying the debt according to the original terms.
 This is often done when a collateral asset is securing the debt, because the asset (think car, house) would otherwise be taken away.